Yandex Cloud

 • VMs created from other images, if those images are supported by the Cyberprotect backup provider.
 You will need to install the Cloud Backup agent on such VMs manually.

 • BareMetal servers running a supported operating system.
-You can only install the Cloud Backup agent on BareMetal servers manually.
+You can install the Cloud Backup agent on BareMetal servers either manually or automatically when ordering a server.

 For more information about connecting to Cloud Backup, see these guides.

-For the connection to work properly on the VM, link a service account with the backup.editor role to the VM and configure network access.
+For the Cloud Backup connection to work correctly, link a service account (with the backup.editor role for the VM and the baremetal.editor and the backup.editor roles for the BareMetal server) to the resource and configure network access.

 After connecting to Cloud Backup, add the VM or the BareMetal server to the backup policy.